Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 At-home STD testing kits should include instructions for collection and test registration, along with materials such as containers and swabs to collect and send your sample to the lab.
 Most at-home STD tests offer results in about five days through a secure online patient portal.

-Community-based organizations are a vital first line of defense in the fight against STDs and HIV/AIDS in particular.
-They generate awareness and foster social change while providing access to testing and treatment.
+Community-based STD testing organizations generate awareness and foster social change while providing access to testing and treatment.

 As a Federally Qualified Health Center, Access Health services all patients, regardless of income or the ability to pay.
 It accepts most insurances, Texas Medicaid, and Medicare, and fees are based on a sliding scale.
 HIV and hepatitis C support services are offered, as well as testing for various STDs.
 Appointments are required for in-person and telehealth visits, and you can register via the online portal, which has Spanish and English forms.
 Access Health is open Monday through Friday, during daytime hours.

 1260 Pin Oak Road Katy, TX 77494, 281-391-4168

 6201 Bonhomme Road South Tower, Third Floor Houston, TX 77036, 832-395-9800

 The local office of the SBCHC in Katy, Texas can provide you with STD screening and treatment; behavioral health counseling; women’s care, including pregnancy issues; and dental services.
 Fees are based on a sliding scale and the Center accepts Medicare, Texas Medicaid, and other insurances.
 Telemedicine is available for STD counseling, as well as your primary care needs.
 Appointments are required for visits, and the center has an online appointment form.
 Hours are Monday through Friday from 8:00 a.m. to 5:00 p.m.

 5502 1st Street Katy, TX 77493, 713-231-5757